HU-TI-DEV/installers/readme.md

 - create an image from the iso (remember the password!) - this will take some time...
 - log in, open a terminal, click through the friendly welcome screens
 - run these commands:
-   - sudo apt -y install git
+   - sudo apt-get install -y --allow-downgrades perl-base=5.22.1-9
    - cd ~; git clone https://www.github.com/wovo/installers
    - chmod 777 ~/installers/ubuntu; ~/installers/ubuntu
    (this takes some time)